 gh and strategic use of learning technology effective

-- Report annually on DME site evaluations
+- Report annually on DE site evaluations

 - Communicate faculty feedback in a timely manner while respecting learner accreditation standards

 - Ensure seamless communication across the DE network of learning sites